Defending champions China had to dig deep to avoid a surprise defeat to Indonesia, winning 3-2 on Thursday in the quarter-finals of the Sudirman Cup.

 Two days after whipping their arch rivals 5-0 in a group match, China, who have not lost a tie since falling 2-3 to South Korea in the 2003 final, were stunned by a determined and gallant Indonesian outfit.

-"We have won it for so many times -- eight times," the coach said after their match against Indonesia.
+"We have won it for so many times -- eight times," the coach said.

 "I don't mind if we lose it as long as my players show their determination and fighting spirit...
 Sometimes it's good for other teams to win it."

-Indonesia's Tontowi Ahmad and Liliyana Natsir gave the 1989 champions a dream start when they defeated the world number one mixed doubles pairing of Ma Jin and Xu Chen in three games.
+Indonesia's Tontowi Ahmad and Liliyana Natsir gave the 1989 champions a dream start when they defeated the world number one mixed doubles pairing of Ma Jin and Xu Chen 21-18, 14-21, 21-16.

-Coach Li blamed "a few bad line calls" for the men's doubles loss though he praised the Indonesians for performing "above expectation".
+Coach Li blamed "a few bad line calls" for the men's doubles loss, saying he was "very disappointed with the umpiring".

-Meanwhile, South Korea kept up their performance of reaching every Sudirman Cup semi-final when they outclassed Germany.
+Meanwhile, South Korea kept up their performance of reaching every Sudirman Cup semi-final when they outclassed Germany 3-0.

 "We expected to win and march on, and we all did exactly what we were expected to do," said Lee Yong-Dae, who played in the men's doubles.

 South Korea will now face either Japan or Thailand.
 The two teams are playing later Thursday as are Taiwan and Denmark in another quarter-final.

 Germany coach Holger Hasse said the team was "disappointed" with the all-out defeat.